-Kingdom Life: Family and Workplace (3).
-Prereq: WVC 301/Worldview sequence (only to be taken in semester immediately prior to graduation.
+401 Kingdom Life: Family and Workplace (3).
+Prereq: WVC 301/Worldview sequence (only to be taken in semester immediately prior to graduation).

 A practical application of the biblical vision of the Kingdom of God, especially as related to family and workplace.
-Enrollment in the course is limited to students with senior standing or junior standing with a minimum of 80 earned hours.
 (Fall and spring)